TALHA-ABDUL-RAUF/automated_copywriting_tone_transformers/README.md

 ## 1. What this project is

-A prompt-compilation engine that turns a raw product description into platform-tailored, tone-controlled marketing copy —on demand (real-time) or at scale (batch).
+A prompt-compilation engine that turns a raw product description into platform-tailored, tone-controlled marketing copy on demand (real-time) or at scale (batch).

 It is **not** "a script that calls an LLM."
 It is three separable